What are the opening hours of Dandenong Market?

 Where can I park in the Market?

 With 1000 parking spaces, including ample undercover spots, there is plenty of cheap parking at Dandenong Market.
 The car park can be accessed from Clow Street or King Street.
+Parking is free on Sundays.
 Charges and time limits apply.
 See Getting to the Market.
 There is also parking available in other nearby car parks, all of which are just a short stroll from the Market, as well as limited on-street parking around the precinct.

 Are there disabled parking areas and facilities?